-Challenges of the relationship between the HR and recruiters
+Challenges of the Relationship between HR and Recruiters

-The most significant challenges HR and recruiters face while navigating their relationship is communication.
+The most significant challenge HR and recruiters face while navigating their relationships is communication.
 Miscommunication can damage a working relationship and result in the loss of high-potential candidates.

 It’s also worth noting that the relationship will be different between a recruiter who is working for the organization and one who is working for a candidate to find job placement.
 There are many businesses that refuse unsolicited approaches from recruiters as they’d rather work with someone they know has the best interests of the company at heart.

 This is ultimately up to the business entity to decide.
 Some of the cons that stem from working with a candidate-hired recruiter include having limited access to the candidate and having much of your communication filtered.
 Lack of control over the selection process and a lack of access to information are also seen as significant challenges in working with a candidate-hired recruiter.

 Many businesses make the mistake of thinking that having an HR person in place negates the requirement for a recruiter.
 That’s not always the case.
 If a business is experiencing difficulty in attracting qualified candidates or has an executive position they want to be filled, then hiring a recruiter can help expand their scope.

 As much of the hiring process is tedious and takes away from day-to-day tasks, many organizations opt to keep a recruiter on retainer to help find the right person and minimize turnover.
 The cost is mitigated by streamlining the hiring process and keeping HR workers focused on their daily operations.

 Tips for HR: How to successfully work with recruiters?